BinushBabu/Simple-ToDo-App-For-Learn-Kotlin-Programming-Language/README.md

 # SimpleToDoApp

 ![](https://image.ibb.co/j1wW3Q/binu.png)
-Simple ToDo App For Learn Kotlin Programming Language, android team change there official program language to Kotlin so lot off developers and beginners worry about it. so I  just try a simple android  program using  kotlin
+Simple ToDo App For Learn Kotlin Programming Language, android team change  official program language to Kotlin, So lot of developers and beginners worry about it. so I  just try to build a simple android  program using  kotlin

-There are not any prerequisites for this beginning Android development tutorial
+Prerequisites for this beginning Android development :

  - Download and install Android Studio. https://developer.android.com/studio/index.html
  - Set up testing for your app on devices and emulators.